Institutional jurisdiction defines the field within which Lie Alonso’s authority over land and architecture is exercised.

 All activity within the domain occurs under chartered institutional order.

-It secures coherence beyond episodic development, individual tenure, or market cycle.
+It secures structural coherence beyond episodic development, individual tenure, or market cycle.

 Jurisdiction holds land as structured domain rather than transient project.